Aravindhakumareee/country_selector/react-selector_2/README.md

-# Getting Started with Country Based Capital,Currency,Language of the Country
+# Getting Started with Country Based selection and Load the Capital,Currency,Language of the Country

 Create a project for Country Based Language,Capital,Currency Data Load